amir20/dozzle/docs/guide/remote-hosts.md

 :::

+> [!WARNING]
+> Dozzle uses the Docker API to gather information about the containers.
+Clients use Docker's system ID or node ID to identify the host.
+If you are using swarm mode, then the node ID is used.
+If you are seeing duplicate hosts error in the logs, then you may have duplicate hosts in configred that with the same host ID.
+To fix this, remove `/var/lib/docker/engine-id` file.
+See [FAQ](/guide/faq#i-am-seeing-duplicate-hosts-error-in-the-logs-how-do-i-fix-it) for more information.

 ## Changing localhost label

 `localhost` is a special connection and uses different configuration than `--remote-host`.
 Changing the label for localhost can be done using the `--hostname` or `DOZZLE_HOSTNAME` env variable.
 See [hostname](/guide/hostname) page for examples on how to use this flag.